 Susan Lynn, a non-lawyer member of the Commission, is editor and publisher of The Iola Register.
 She studied journalism at the University of Kansas, 1974-78, and received a bachelor's degree in liberal arts from Western Washington University, Bellingham, Washington, in 1979, and a Masters in library science from Wayne State University, Detroit, in 1995.
 She worked as a reporter and then as a reference librarian in Holland, Michigan, before returning to her hometown of Iola in 2000 to assume the role of publisher at the Register.
 She is a fourth-generation publisher.
-She serves on the boards of the Kansas Press Association, the William Allen White Foundation, and the Kansas Humanities Commission.
 She has been a member of the Commission since July 2013.